Andrey Kovatchev: Reform in Bulgaria's Diplomatic Service

-Dr. Andrey Kovatchev is a Member of the Working Group in the EP for Reconciliation of European Histories.
+Kovatchev is a Member of the Working Group in the EP for Reconciliation of European Histories.
 He is the supporter of opening the communist archives of all former communist countries.
 In particular he supported the 2011 reform in the Bulgarian diplomatic service and legal changes made in 2011 by the Bulgarian Government seeking to limit the influence of the former State Security agents in the Bulgarian State and diplomacy.

-According to Dr. Andrey Kovatchev ’’The law is not a whim of the Minister of Foreign Affairs as his opponents present it, this is continuation of a battle, as old as the Bulgarian transition.
+According to Kovatchev ’’The law is not a whim of the Minister of Foreign Affairs as his opponents present it, this is continuation of a battle, as old as the Bulgarian transition.
 The new legislation limits the influence of communist secret services collaborators on Bulgaria's diplomacy.
 This battle is part of the struggle for transitional justice of the Bulgarian society.